Utah marijuana laws permit use of the drug for medical purposes, but recreational use remains a crime.

-Utah allows the limited medical use of non-intoxicating CBD oil.
-All other possession, cultivation, and sale of marijuana is prohibited.
+Utah allows marijuana for medical purposes, but using it for recreation remains illegal.
 The drug is not decriminalized, so even minor offenses carry the possibility of jail time.

-It is a crime to possess any amount of marijuana in Utah, except CBD for medical use.
+It is a crime to possess any amount of marijuana in Utah, unless by a qualifying medical patient.
 Possession of less than one ounce of cannabis is a misdemeanor and is punishable by up to six months in jail and $1,000 in fines.
 Possession of between one ounce and one pound is also a misdemeanor and carries a top penalty of one year in jail and $2,500.

 It is a felony, meanwhile, to possess between one and 100 pounds, and the maximum punishment is five years in prison and $5,000.
 For more than 100 pounds, there is a minimum sentence of one year in jail, a maximum of 15 years in prison, and a top fine of $10,000.

 It is a felony to sell any amount of cannabis in Utah.
 The maximum penalty is five years in prison and $5,000 in fines.
 Enhanced penalties apply if the sale occurs in the presence of a minor or within 1,000 of a school or other drug-free zone.